sHedC/homeassistant-mastertherm/README.md

 -- | -- | --
+hp_power_state | Switch | Turn on and off the Heat Pump hp_function | Select | The function is heating/ cooling or auto operating_mode | Sensor | The current Operating Mode which shows different states:
+- unavailable
-hp_power_state | Switch | Turn on and off the Heat Pump hp_function | Select | The function is heating/ cooling or auto operating_mode | Sensor | The current Operating Mode which shows 5 states: heating/ cooling/ pool/ hot water and defrost protection cooling_mode | Binary Sensor | Whether the pump is in cooling mode or not (if not its heating) compressor_running | Binary Sensor | Main compressor running compressor2_running | Binary Sensor | Compressor 2 if installed
+- heating/ cooling/ pool/ hot water and defrost protection cooling_mode | Binary Sensor | Whether the pump is in cooling mode or not (if not its heating) compressor_running | Binary Sensor | Main compressor running compressor2_running | Binary Sensor | Compressor 2 if installed